 An example of how sharing learnings can drive the experimentation loop is when the YouTube team in India ran a language-based marketing experiment and shared its findings.

 The team knew that many people in India set their phones to English, but prefer to communicate in Indic languages.
 So they ran tests to reach users in their preferred language and saw 1.8X higher click-through rates for promotions in Indic languages.
-When the Search team learnt about the YouTube marketing experiment, my team helped them carry out a similar experiment, which also raised their click-through rate by 1.8X.
+When the Search team learned about the YouTube marketing experiment, my team helped them carry out a similar experiment, which also raised their click-through rate by 1.8X.